ansost/kinyarwanda-storyboard/README.md

 ```

 ## Generate alignments
-Run all scripts from within `code/scripts`.
+Run all scripts from within `code/scripts` in the commandline.
 All scripts contain detailed documentation on their usage and what they do.

 1. Prepare the Text grids and delete unnecessary data using `tidy_cabinets.py`.
 2. Generate a pronunciation dictionary using `pronunciation_dictionary.py`.